Fuzati

-Fuzati (born in 1978) is a French rapper originating from Versailles.
-He was co-founder in 2000 of Klub des Loosers.

-Always wearing a mask, he is known for his sad, cynical lyrics.
+Fuzati ([fudzati]; born in 1978 in Versailles) is a French rapper, singer, DJ and record producer.
+A secretive artist who performs wearing his signature white mask, and is noted for his wordplay, misanthropic and morbid lyrics, he is mostly known as the co-founder and frontman of the hip hop project Klub des Loosers.
+He was also the founder of rap collective Klub des 7 in the 2000s.

 Career

 Fuzati studied communications law and worked as a journalist in Clark magazine before engaging in musical career as an MC and co-founder.
+His stage name is derived from Italian novelist and journalist Dino Buzzati.

 Klub des Loosers

-Fuzati was co-founder in 2000 of the musical project Klub des Loosers as a duo with Orgasmic known as DJ Orgasmic le Toxicologue acting as producer.
+Fuzati was co-founder in 2000 of the musical project Klub des Loosers, with producer Orgasmic (as DJ Orgasmic le Toxicologue).

 When Orgasmic left Klub des Loosers to join TTC, DJ Detect joined as long-time partner of the duo Klub des Loosers.